Édouard Stern: Death

 On 28 February 2005, Stern was found dead in his apartment in Geneva, his body riddled with four bullets.
 He was found in the bedroom, in a flesh-coloured head-to-toe latex bodysuit and a dildo inserted in him.
 Society columnist Taki Theodoracopulos has reported in The Spectator that Stern, in addition to having many girlfriends, was bisexual and had a boyfriend, and that he was a "rough trade" sex connoisseur.
 Swiss authorities arrested his long-time lover, Cécile Brossard, who killed him during a sado-masochistic bondage session.
 Brossard, 40, was convicted and on 18 June 2009 was sentenced to eight years and six months in prison.
 In addition, the Swiss court ordered Brossard to pay Stern's children one Swiss franc for "moral damage".
 The Wall Street Journal has reported that "Stern's family hopes people will stop talking about the case".

 Cécile Brossard was freed on parole in November 2010, after spending five years in detention (including four years while awaiting trial.
 In 2013, Cécile Brossard talked about the murder for the first time since the trial, confessing that she "eternally regrets" her actions and she misses her lover, who had "a lovely and luminous personality".

-The French film "Une Histoire d'Amour. (titled in English 'Tied') is a direct telling of the story, although the ending there could imply death by dehydration during the mistress' long plane flight rather than by (a blank) gunshot.
+The French film "Une Histoire d'Amour (titled in English 'Tied') is a direct telling of the story, although the ending there could imply death by dehydration during the mistress' long plane flight rather than by (a blank) gunshot.

 The story of Édouard Stern is cited as the inspiration for Olivier Assayas' 2008 film Boarding Gate.

 The death of Édouard Stern was directly parodied on the FX animated series Archer in the third season episode "Lo Scandalo".

 Personal life

 In 1983, Édouard Stern married Béatrice David-Weill, the daughter of Michel David-Weill, president of Lazard Frères.
 The couple divorced in 1998.
 Stern is survived by three children: Mathilde, Louis, and Henri.
-In 1997, Stern became romantically linked to Julia Lemigova, former Miss USSR 1990.They had a child together, Maximillion, who he had later hired a “nanny” to kill.
+In 1997, Stern became romantically linked to Julia Lemigova, former Miss USSR 1990.
+They had a child together, Maximillion, who died at 5 months.
+The Daily Mail states that the baby had been in the care of a nanny and the injuries seemed to be "shaken baby syndrome".
+The Daily Mail states that there was an investigation which was later dropped because of a lack of evidence.
 In 2000, Stern became involved with Cecile Brossard.

 Stern was known for his eccentric life style.
 He was very close to former French President Nicolas Sarkozy.
 He was a notorious gourmand, once reportedly eating seventy pieces of sushi in one sitting.